Status Dashboard

 Key takeaways

-From system logic to user clarity
+From system complexity to user clarity

 Designing scalable error patterns